Del Barber: The Puck Drops Here and Easy Keeper (2016-2019)

 On June 10, 2018; Barber started a Kickstarter campaign to raise money for his next album entitled Easy Keeper..
 He stated that he took a hiatus and was now wanting to produce a new album.
 His goal was $7,500; but in less than a week, Barber was able to raise over $13,000.
 In total he was able to raise $23,021 towards the album.

 On January 15, 2019; Mavens Music Management announced that Barber joined their management roster.
 On May 3, Barber posted on Instagram that the first single "No Easy Way Out" was released and premiered on the CBC Radio One show Q. Barber has said that "No Easy Way Out" is about a gas station attendant in Virden, Manitoba.
-"She’s been working there for decades.
+"She's been working there for decades.
 I finally was able to convince her to give me a bit of her story after modestly flirting with her for a few years.
 This is her story."

 Also on May 3, Maven's Music announced the official Easy Keeper release date of September 6 and that Barber was signed to Acronym Records.
 On August 9, Barber announced on Instagram the release of the second single entitled "Patient Man."

 On January 28, 2020; it was announced that Barber was nominated for a Juno Award in the category of Contemporary Roots Album of the Year for Easy Keeper.
 In the summer of 2020, with the announcement of the Western Canadian Music Awards, Barber was nominated in the categories of Roots Artist of the Year and Songwriter(s) of the Year.

 Stray Dogs and Almanac (2021-present)

 On June 23, 2021, Del Barber announced that through the winter, he worked on new music.
 The first single entitled "Meantime" was released on June 25.
 On July 2, Del announced Stray Dogs: Collected B-Sides Volume 1 was the next album that would be released on August 20.
 The second single "Nothing Left to Find" was released on July 23.

 On June 8, 2022, the Western Canadian Music Awards nominations were announced.
-Barber was nominated in category of Roots Artist of the Year.
+Barber was nominated in the category of Roots Artist of the Year.

 On January 25, 2023, Barber announced his next album Almanac which was scheduled for a spring release.
 A video of him performing "Still Got You" was released.
 The song was officially released as a single on January 27.
 The second single "I Told You So" was released on March 10.

 "I wrote it before my dad passed—before he was even sick, but it became an anthem for me in the months after his passing.
-Originally written from the perspective of Barber’s neighbor who’d lost her husband, the song’s interpretation of grief has such a universal quality that even Barber ended up applying to his own life, but maybe that was its purpose all along.
-“Looking back, I feel like this song was a gift from [my dad]."
+Originally written from the perspective of Barber's neighbor who'd lost her husband, the song's interpretation of grief has such a universal quality that even Barber ended up applying to his own life, but maybe that was its purpose all along.
+"Looking back, I feel like this song was a gift from [my dad]."